syncfusion-content/wpf-docs/wpf/Themes/Theme-Studio.md

 ### Integrating custom theme to the application

-The [SfSkinManager](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.SfSkinManager.html) control helps to apply the built-in themes to the Syncfusion® UI controls for WPF.
+The [SfSkinManager](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.SfSkinManager.html) control helps to apply the built-in themes to the Syncfusion&reg; UI controls for WPF.

 Let us see the step-by-step procedure for adding exported theme project as assembly(.dll) and witness the custom theme set for Docking Manager.